 I found myself in prayer:

-I am Lord, I am care-full about many things.
+Lord, I am care-full about many things.
 But I want to be care-less.
-Careless in my worry over my family, for You have not given me a spirit of fear (2 Timothy 1:7).
+Careless in my worry over my family, for you have not given me a spirit of fear (2 Timothy 1:7).
 I want to be careless in my ability to be all I can be, because you said I can do all things through Christ who gives me strength (Phillipians 4:6).
 I want to be careless without fear of the future because you said, "Do not worry about your life, what you will eat or drink; or about your body, what you will wear.
 Is not life more than food, and the body more than clothes?"
 (Matthew 6:25).
 Amen

 I’m going to resign my post as caretaker of the world and instead pursue the position of child.
 I’m free to just be.
 Free to run.
 Free to stumble.
 Free to fall and get up.
 Free to fall and get up again.
 All the while being confident that my heavenly Father is always watching, always protecting, always encouraging and always care-full so I don’t have to be.

-That’s His job.
-The whole universe is in His keeping.
-Just as we want our children to play and learn and grow in the safety of our love without a care in this world, our Heavenly Father wants us to experience that same joy, the same confident joy, that only comes from “care-lessly” trusting in Him.
+That’s his job.
+The whole universe is in his keeping.
+Just as we want our children to play and learn and grow in the safety of our love without a care in this world, our Heavenly Father wants us to experience that same joy, the same confident joy, that only comes from “care-lessly” trusting in him.